Example: [Collected on the Internet, October 2012]

 According to Police Chief Kevin Murphy, the 21-year-old told the East Precinct commander she "doesn’t know why" she fabricated the tale.

 "Unverified reports like this, which spread like wildfire online, have no basis in fact, but they take their toll on the community and its resources.
-We have wasted valuable time and resources tracking a non-existent crime and working to reassure citizens who were needlessly frightened," said Murphy.
+We have wasted valuable time and resources tracking a

 No criminal charges can be filed against the woman who lied about the incident, said Murphy, because she never filed a false police report.